 Beacon Family Services CIC is a cornerstone of post-adoption support in Birmingham, offering evidence-led, relationship-focused help for adoptive families.
 Our ethos is to work through the parent, rather than focusing solely on the child.

-• Therapeutic support & programmes: Group programmes such as Parenting with Theraplay® and the Just Right State Programme help adoptive parents and children build emotional wellbeing and stronger bonds while exploring emotional regulation in a safe environment led by qualified professionals.
-Support includes tplay-based therapy tailored to adoptive and kinship families.
+- Therapeutic support & group programmes: We offer Theraplay® and DDP interventions to families accessed via your Regional Adoption Agency.
+Group programmes such as Parenting with Theraplay® and the Just Right State Programme help adoptive parents and children build emotional wellbeing and stronger bonds while exploring emotional regulation in a safe environment led by qualified professionals.
+Support includes play-based therapy tailored to adoptive and kinship families.

 Tip: Beacon Family Services programmes often fill up, so registering early for our range of free and fully funded programmes is recommended.
 You can typically register your interest for any programmes that are currently fully booked or have further dates yet to be confirmed.